Introduction to Unadjusted Trial Balance

 - It helps in identifying errors of journalizing or posting

 - It helps in finding errors in the general ledger

 - It provides a base for the preparation of financial statements

-- It provides a summary of balances at one place
+- It provides a summary of balances in one place

 - It also helps in checking the mathematical accuracy of accounts